Sam Streva was the mentor of Jack Dragna, the first modern American Mafia boss of Los Angeles.

 Jack Dragna was born Ignacio Dragna in 1891 in Corleone.
 He emigrated at least twice, first as a child with his parents and siblings.
 The family stayed in New York City with Jack’s mother’s cousin, Antonino Rizzotto, who was also Jack’s future father-in-law.
 (Jack and his wife, Francesca, were second cousins.)
 The family went back to Corleone, but Jack returned as young man, in the spring of 1914, joining his brother Tom, born Gaetano, who was already living in East Harlem.
 By the end of 1916, Jack was in San Quentin Prison, and Tom, Jack’s future consigliere, was getting married in New York.
 By 1920, Jack was out of prison, and his brother’s family was also living in Los Angeles.

 Dragna goes down in Mafia history as the first boss of Los Angeles, because he was the one who made peace with the other Mafia families who were organized under Luciano’s Commission.
 But Dragna was not the first Sicilian organized criminal operating in Los Angeles.
 He inherited the interests of Joseph Ardizzone—and was suspected in the former boss’ disappearance.
 Even Ardizzone was not the first.
-Before Dragna, Bugsy Siegel, and Las Vegas, before the Commission and Prohibition, there were the Ardizzone and Matranga families of Los Angeles, fighting for dominance of the new market, in the port of San Pedro, south of LA.
-And even at this early point in the story, it’s not quite the beginning, because the Matrangas were already an established power in New Orleans, where it is currently believed, the first Mafia in America was at work within a decade of the Civil War’s end.
+Before Dragna, Bugsy Siegel, and Las Vegas, before the Commission and Prohibition, there were the Ardizzone and Matranga families of Piana dei Greci fighting for dominance of the new market, in the port of San Pedro, south of Los Angeles.
+And even at this early point in the story, it’s not quite the beginning, because a different Matranga family were already an established power in New Orleans, where it is currently believed, the first Mafia in America was at work within a decade of the Civil War’s end.

 Some of the earliest Sicilian immigrants in New Orleans were not precisely from Sicily, but from a tiny island north of Palermo called Ustica.
 The musician Louis Prima traces his ancestry to Ustica: his mother was born there.
 Today, about 1,300 people live in Ustica, and are connected to Palermo by a daily ferry.
 But before 1763, no one lived there, due to the continuous threat from North African pirates.